 Never, under any circumstances, leave a dog in a car on a warm day.
 Not with the windows cracked.
 Not for five minutes.
 Not in the shade.
 The temperature inside a car can double within minutes.
 The RSPCA has documented cases of dogs dying in cars in as little as 15 minutes.
 If you see a dog in a car on a warm day and you are worried about its welfare, call 999.
 This is a genuine emergency.

-The UK market for dog cooling products has expanded a lot in recent years, and there are now solid options at every price point.
+The range of dog cooling products in the UK market has expanded significantly in recent years, and there are now solid options available at every price point.

-Amazon UK stocks the widest range by far.
-You will find brands like Ruffwear, Hurtta, K&H, All for Paws, and dozens of others.
-The advantage of Amazon is the customer reviews and fast Prime delivery.
-Read the reviews carefully, especially the one-star and two-star ones.
-Those often flag real issues with sizing, durability, or quality that the product description glosses over.
-A cooling mat with 500 five-star reviews but 50 one-star reviews saying “fell apart after two weeks” is not the bargain it appears to be.
+Amazon UK stocks the widest range.
+You’ll find Ruffwear, Hurtta, K&H, All for Paws, and dozens of other brands.
+Amazon’s advantage is customer reviews and fast Prime delivery.
+Read reviews carefully, especially 1-star and 2-star reviews.
+These reviews often flag real issues with sizing, durability, or quality that product descriptions overlook.
+If a cooling mat has 500 five-star reviews, but 50 one-star reviews say it “fell apart after 2 weeks,” it may not be as bargain-basement as it first appears.

-Pets at Home is the UK’s largest pet retailer and their larger stores carry a decent selection of cooling mats, bandanas, elevated beds, and paddling pools.
-The range is narrower than Amazon but you can see and feel the products before buying, which is useful for checking fabric quality and frame sturdiness on elevated beds.
-Their own-brand range is reasonably priced and they run frequent summer sales.
-If you want to check sizing in person before ordering a premium product online, Pets at Home is a good first stop.
+Pets at Home is the UK’s largest pet retailer, and their larger stores offer a decent selection of cooling mats, bandanas, elevated beds, and paddling pools.
+The range is narrower than Amazon, but you can see and feel the product before purchasing.
+This is useful for checking the fabric quality and frame sturdiness of elevated beds.
+Their own-brand range is reasonably priced, and they also run frequent summer sales.
+If you want to check sizing in person before ordering premium products online, Pets at Home is a good first stop.

-Jollyes and Pets Corner are also worth a look.
-Both stock seasonal cooling ranges and their staff often have practical experience with the products.
-Independent pet shops sometimes carry brands that are harder to find on the high street.
-It is worth phoning ahead to check stock rather than making a wasted trip.
+Jollyes and Pets Corner are also worth checking out.
+Both stock seasonal cooling ranges, and their staff often have practical experience with the products.
+Independent pet shops sometimes carry brands that aren’t readily available on the high street.
+To avoid a wasted trip, it’s best to call ahead and check stock.

-For premium gear, buying direct from the manufacturer can make sense.
-Hurtta and Ruffwear both sell through their own websites in addition to third-party retailers.
-Buying direct sometimes gives you access to the full range of sizes and colours, better warranty terms, and the assurance that you are getting a genuine product rather than a knockoff.
-For a £60 cooling coat, I would rather buy from the brand’s own site than a random Amazon listing.
+For premium gear, it can make sense to buy direct from the manufacturer.
+Both Hurtta and Ruffwear sell through their websites, along with third-party retailers.
+Buying direct sometimes offers a full range of sizes and colors, better warranty terms, and the assurance that the product is genuine, not a knockoff.
+For a £60 cooling coat, I’d prefer to buy from the brand’s own site rather than a random Amazon listing.

-Some vet practices stock cooling products, particularly gel mats that they recommend for post-operative recovery.
-These tend to be higher quality but also higher priced.
-If your vet recommends a specific product and you trust their judgment, that is a safe option.
+Some vet practices stock cooling products, especially gel mats, that they recommend for post-operative recovery.
+These are usually higher quality but also more expensive.
+If your vet recommends a specific product and you trust their judgment, this is a safe option.

 For general dog care supplies beyond cooling gear, browse the full range at dogfoodsuk.com.
 We cover dog water fountains, travel bowls, and the best dry dog food for every breed, age, and budget.